loriswit/rlocm/readme.txt

 You have now 5 hotkeys you can use:
 	Press the 'S' key to start changing the seed (more informations below).
 	Press the 'G' key to start changing the goal (more informations below).
+	Press the 'L' key to start changing the time limit (more informations below).
 	Press the 'B' key to go back to the main menu.
 	Press the 'H' key to open this file.
 	Press the 'Q' key to exit the program.